Jubairkamal/Retail_Customer_Shopping_Behavior/README.md

 <br>

 ### Problem Statement
- •  Customer buying habits are influenced by multiple factors:
+Customer buying habits are influenced by multiple factors:
-  • Discounts and promotions
+ <br> • Discounts and promotions

 • Product reviews and ratings